 The cost of seeing an emergency dentist is the same as seeing a normal dentist and depends on the treatment needed.

-Pacific Heights Dental offers free consultations to help determine the treatment you need and get any questions you have answered.
+Pacific Heights Dental offers consultations to help determine the treatment you need and get any questions you have answered.
 Contact us today.